-Legendary cinematographer Jack Cardiff has retired to the sleepy village of Denham, Buckinghamshire.
+Prism is the story of legendary cinematographer Jack Cardiff, now2 retired to the sleepy village of Denham, Buckinghamshire…

 “This shimmering production bristles with particles of tactile, living light and tangible glowing shadow” – The Reviews Hub

 Ian William Galloway designed video and screen material to help the grand transitions from Jack’s garden shed into scenes from The African Queen and other movies.
 This was realised with a combination of animation, compositing and wide-angle projection, as well as 10 TV monitors that come to life with carefully constructed filmed footage matched to Jack Cardiff’s famous photography.

 “In one wonderful scene the walls of the garage room dissolve and we are plunged on Tim Shortall’s set into the jungle, during the filming of The African Queen.
 That moment of unexpected transformation encapsulates the magic of light and imagination that Cardiff is always describing.” – The Independent